ZhgChg.Li

 }

-Where isSchemeSupport() is used to determine if the URL supports our Resource Loader (excluding file://).
+The isSchemeSupport() function is used to determine whether the URL supports our Resource Loader (excluding file://).

 originalURL stores the original resource URL.

-cacheKey stores the Cache Key for this resource, here we directly use the file name as the Cache Key.
+cacheKey stores the Cache Key for this resource.
+Here, the file name is used directly as the Cache Key.

-Please adjust cacheKey according to real-world scenarios.
-If the file name is not hashed and may be duplicated, it is recommended to hash it first to avoid collisions; if you want to hash the entire URL as the key, also pay attention to whether the URL will change (e.g., using CDN).
+Adjust the cacheKey according to real scenarios.
+If the file name is not hashed and might cause duplicates, it is recommended to hash it first to avoid collisions.
+If hashing the entire URL as the key, also consider whether the URL may change (e.g., when using a CDN).

-Hashing can use md5…sha… iOS ≥ 13 can directly use Apple’s CryptoKit, for others, check Github!
+Hash can use md5…sha…, on iOS ≥ 13 you can directly use Apple’s CryptoKit, otherwise just search on Github!

 ResourceLoaderRequest